Online Summer & Winter Courses

 Frequently Asked Questions

-You’ll need a reliable internet connection, a computer or tablet, and access to Susquehanna’s learning platform.
+You’ll need reliable internet access and a device (laptop, desktop or tablet) capable of running web-based platforms.
 Some courses may require specific software, which will be noted in the course details.

 Visiting students from other universities and high school students should register here.